KristianDsmith/project-4/README.md

 8. Create Procfile.

-    For this project I used Daphne server for its ability to run asynchronous applications, so in my case I had the following Procfile:

-    - ```release: python manage.py migrate``` - this command will apply all migrations every time you re-deploy the app.
-    - ```web: daphne social_network.asgi:application --port $PORT --bind 0.0.0.0 -v2``` - this command will run the app.
-    - ```worker: python manage.py runworker -v2 channel_layer``` - this command will run the worker for the channel layer to run the async tasks.
+    - Create a procfile in the IDE
+    - Add web: gunicorn streetgastro.wsgi

 9. Create ```requirements.txt```.
 This can be done by running the following command:

     - ```pip freeze > requirements.txt```
     or